7 Tips for Your Onboarding Email Sequence

 But here’s the problem: too many of them are not buying.
 They’re not converting from free to paid.
 They should convert.
 But they’re just… not.

 Could be your free trial is too long.
 Could be your pricing is wrong.
+Could be your users don’t understand how to use your product.
 Could be your whole business model is wrong.
 Or it could be something much simpler – it could be this:

 You’re still sending onboarding emails when your trial user is ready for sales emails